kevinherron/ua-server-sdk/README.md

 License
 --------

-The digitalpetri OPC-UA SDK is licensed under the GNU Affero General Public License v3 (AGPL-3.0).
+The digitalpetri OPC-UA Server SDK is licensed under the GNU Affero General Public License v3 (AGPL-3.0).

 Commercial-friendly licensing may be purchased.